Las Grutas de Tolantongo: Hot Springs Resort Travel Tips

 Shuttle Bus From Ixmiquilpan

-In short, any time of month is a great time to visit Las Grutas de Tolantongo.
+In short, any time of the month is a great time to visit Las Grutas de Tolantongo.

-If you are planning to visit during the heat of the summer, being able to jump in and out of the warm water will help refresh your body, mitigate the heat, and keep you cool.
-Many of the hot pools at Las Grutas de Tolantongo aren’t hot enough to be uncomfortable when visiting during the summer months.
+If you plan to visit during the summer’s heat, jumping in and out of the warm water will help refresh your body, mitigate the heat, and keep you cool.
+Many of the hot pools at Las Grutas de Tolantongo arenโt hot enough to be uncomfortable when visiting during the summer months.

 If you are there during the winter months, like we were, then soaking in the thermal hot pools will offer a nice respite from the cooler winter air.
-Although even during the winter months, the temperature doesn’t drop that low.
+However, even during winter, the temperature doesnโt drop that low.

 We recommend avoiding visiting during the weekend at all costs.